sakaicontrib/sakai-wildapricot-integration/readme.md

 Same for groups, a user which belongs to the group 12345 will have access to all the courses with 12345 in its **wa-membergroups** property.

 You can get the Membership level identifier or the member group identifier from WA urls, **they are integers like mLevelId=971975 or mGroupId=447081**.

+Users registered in a particular event will have access to courses configured to that eventId using the property **wa-events**.
+You can get the Event identifier from WA urls, **they are integers like eventId=971975**.

 ### Jobs
 The integration and the three use cases basically rely on synchronization jobs, which are executed periodically.
 Create three jobs in the Sakai instance using the **Job Scheduler** tool and assign them some triggers, one valid configuration could be execute them every 15 minutes but this configuration is totally flexible.